 Homer Literary Tour: Odysseus’ Footsteps across Turkey and Greece

-Twenty intrepid Stork Theatre devotees followed Odysseus’ footsteps from Turkey across to Ancient Greece

-The journey took us around the rim of the ancient Mediterranean world to places that were luminous in the imagination of the poet we call Homer.
+Twenty intrepid Stork Theatre devotees followed Odysseus’ footsteps from Turkey across to Ancient Greece.
+Our remarkable journey took us around the rim of the ancient Mediterranean world to those places luminous in Homer’s imagination.

-From the windy walls of Troy… to mighty Athena at Assos, Pergamon to Ephesus, across to Crete and Phaestos, resplendent Knossos and the fortress of Mycenae.
+From the windy walls of Troy, to mighty Athena at Assos, to Pergamon, Ephesus, across to Crete, Phaestos and then resplendent Knossos and the fortress of Mycenae.
 We left no stone unturned, following Odysseus’ 10 year journey from the battlefields of Troy, through the tremendum, to his home in Ithaka.

 We suddenly spied Odysseus’ Palace sparkling in the sun.
-Spiros showed us his maps and walks along the edge of the suitors’ rooms (maybe)… the steps leading to Penelope’s rooms (possibly)… where she and Odysseus found each other after twenty years.
+Spiros showed us his maps and walks along the edge of the suitors’ rooms (maybe), the steps leading to Penelope’s rooms (possibly), where she found Odysseus… after twenty years.
 Homer wrote of the famous night they spent together, “the longest night in the history of the universe.”